sutharsan-sivapalan/UNSW_Clos_VX/README.md

 #### Prerequisites
+Please download, install and configure the following prior to proceeding:
   * Download the Cumulus VX version 3.0.0 file for Vagrant Box.
    * https://cumulusnetworks.com/cumulus-vx/download/
   * VirtualBox must be installed.